iltar/blog-articles/drafts/symfony-security-made-simple.md

 Another important part of the security within symfony, is access control, this is the Authorization part.
-Symfony has multiple ways of regulating access to resources: The `access_control` option, `@Security` annotations on controllers and a more oftenly used variant: `AuthorizationCheckerInterface::isGranted()`.
+Symfony has multiple ways of regulating access to resources: The `access_control` option, `@Security` annotations on controllers and a more often used variant: `AuthorizationCheckerInterface::isGranted()`.

 #### The access_control Option